Feelings of hopelessness…

 - Is it perfect?

-All the questions were packaged in a single word.
+All the questions are packaged in a single word.

 It’s easy to spiral down to stress point, but you need to remember that this happens to the best of us.

 Whether your product does well or it doesn’t, it’s important to remember that this will not be your last info product.

 And because you have invested so much of your time and energy into it, your product becomes an extension of you.